Khadalicioso/KOPIBARA/README.md

 - Coffee icons and images used in the project
 - ASP.NET Core community
 - All contributors who have helped shape this project
+- Special thanks to:
+  - UI/UX Designers for their creative input
+  - The three developers for their hard work
+  - Project managers for their guidance
+  - Researchers for their valuable insights
+  - Our professor in IPT102 - Integrative Programming and Technologies 2 for her support

 ---